-- 1. For the shafting of ships, the calculation sheets for the torsional vibration are to be submitted in accordance with Ch 1, 202. and are to include the following particulars: - (1) Natural frequencies and modes for one node and two nodes vibration, also more nodes vibration if necessary. - (2) Estimated vibratory stresses for shafting system at each resonant critical within a speed range up to 120 % of the maximum continuous revolutions, and estimated torsional vibration stresses for the frank appearing at each non-resonant critical in the service speed range caused by a resonance having its critical speed above 120 % of the maximum continuous revolutions. - (3) Estimated vibratory torques for shafting system, gearings and flexible couplings. - (4) For propulsion shafts, estimated vibratory stresses for operation with any one cylinder misfiring(i.e. no injection but with compression) - 2.
+- In the case of new ships, or in case of replacing the main engine of existing ships, or in case of modifying or replacing parts that affects vibration such as shaft systems or propellers (or shaft systems of auxiliaries), etc., torsional vibration calculation sheets including the following items are to be submitted: - (1) Natural frequencies and modes for one node and two nodes vibration, also more nodes vibration if necessary. - (2) Estimated vibratory stresses for shafting system at each resonant critical within a speed range up to 120 % of the maximum continuous revolutions, and estimated torsional vibration stresses for the frank appearing at each non-resonant critical in the service speed range caused by a resonance having its critical speed above 120 % of the maximum continuous revolutions. - (3) Estimated vibratory torques for shafting system, gearings and flexible couplings. - (4) For propulsion shafts, estimated vibratory stresses for operation with any one cylinder misfiring(i.e. no injection but with compression) - 2.
 Notwithstanding the requirements specified in Par 1, submission of the torsional vibration calculation sheets may be omitted in the following cases provided that approval of the Society is obtained: - (1) In case where the shafting system is of the same types as previously approved one. - (2) In case where there is a slight alternation in specifications of the vibration system, and the frequency and torsional vibration stress can be deduced with satisfactory accuracy on the basis of the previous result of calculations or measurements. - (3) In case where the maximum continuous output of engine is 100 kW and below.